CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 ## Customize your Host Virtual Machine for the CycleCloud Application

 1. Choose your Subscription
-2. Select or create a new Resource Group that your CycleCloud instance will run in
+2. Select or create a new Resource Group that your CycleCloud instance will run in: note, leave this blank initially, as it will be named after the instance name below by appending _group to the instance name
 3. Name your CycleCloud instance using Virtual Machine name : example name: CycleCloudHost
 4. Select Region: example name:  US East
 5. Verify Image is Azure CycleCloud 8.2 - Gen 1